Regis-University-Data-Science/Useful-Data-Science/README.md

 *Libraries that manipulate the data or dataframe in some useful way*
 * [dtale](https://github.com/man-group/dtale) - Create interactive table from Pandas dataframe.
+* [nbdev](https://nbdev.fast.ai/) - Create library and PyPi package from a Jupyter notebook.

 # Resources